How To Hold Yourself Accountable With Self-Love In 6 Simple Steps

-My new book of self-love affirmations, mantras, and reflections, Love Notes to My Self, is written in the first person for a reason—because that's how we talk to ourselves with our inner dialogue.
+My annual calendar of self-love affirmations and action steps, A Year of Self-Love, is written in the first person for a reason—because that's how we talk to ourselves with our inner dialogue.

 Talking to yourself in kind and gentle ways is something most people have to practice.
 You may have grown up in a culture, household, or educational system where adults didn't know how to hold you accountable in a loving way.
 Instead, they talked to you in the way it was modeled for them when they were young—via judgment and shame.